krferrier/EWAS/README.md

 #### Notes on the annotation sources

 Zhou's resources moved off `zhouserver.research.chop.edu` and were reorganised around a versioned "coherent" release (currently v8.1).
-Two consequences matter here.
+This has caused two notable changes for this pipeline.
 First, GENCODE v41 no longer carries the `CGI` and `CGIposition` columns that v36 supplied, so island context is recomputed from the UCSC track — which is where Zhou's own CGI annotation was derived from.
 Re-deriving reproduces the KYCG v8.1 CGI bitset for 99.90% of probes and the legacy island coordinate strings for 99.99%, and the residual differences are probes the frozen legacy table missed.
-Shores extend 2 kb from an island and shelves a further 2 kb, the standard definitions; they are arguments to `annotation.R` rather than config settings, since there is no reason to vary them outside a sensitivity check.
+Shores extend 2 kb from an island and shelves a further 2 kb.

 Second, the old `EPIC.hg38.commonsnp.tsv.gz` SNP annotation has no successor in v8.1 and is no longer used.
-The v8.1 `snp.tsv.gz` is not a replacement — it is the Infinium-I colour-channel/`formatVCF` table, with an rsID on only 0.9% of its rows and no allele frequencies.
 Probes affected by common variants are expected to be masked before the M-value matrix reaches this workflow.

 #### Network access